speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ### The Phoneme Factory

 The Phoneme Factory is the first step in the SPP animation process.
-The factory is in charge of mapping spoken language from the `audio` and `text` inputs into a series of phonemes, which are units of sound that distinguish one word from another.
+The factory is in charge of mapping spoken language from the `audio` and `text` inputs into a series of phonemes.
+Phonemes represent the smallest units of sound within words and help us distinguish when the mouth should change shape.

-#### Rhubarb Lip Sync

- The `audio`  file, `text` file, and `recognizer` selection is passed to the **Phoneme processor** which sends the data to an external command-line process called [**Rhubarb Lip Sync**](https://github.com/DanielSWolf/rhubarb-lip-sync).
- Rhubarb is an open-source command-line tool that can create 2D animations given any voice recording.
-In SPP, Rhubarb processes the `audio` and `text` file to create a JSON [output](#rhubarb-output) that outlines every phoneme along with a `start` and `end` time interval tag.
+To map these phonemes, the `audio` file, `text` file, and `recognizer` selection is passed to the **Phoneme processor**, which calls [**Rhubarb Lip Sync**](https://github.com/DanielSWolf/rhubarb-lip-sync).
+Rhubarb returns a JSON [output](#rhubarb-output) that outlines every phoneme along with a `start` and `end` time interval tag.

 #### Rhubarb Output